Velika, Montenegro

 Velika (Велика) is a village in the municipality of Plav, Montenegro, close to the village of Murino.

 History

 In 1479, the Ottomans annexed Gornje Polimlje and Velika.
-Subsequently, these villages were organized into the Sanjak of Scutari.It was the site of several conflicts during the battles for Plav and Gusinje, between the Albanians under Prizren League and Montenegrin forces in 1879–80.
+Subsequently, these villages were organized into the Sanjak of Scutari.
+It was the site of several conflicts during the battles for Plav and Gusinje, between the Albanians under the League of Prizren and Montenegrin forces in 1879–80.

-During WWII, when the region was annexed by Axis forces, 428 Serbs and Montenegrins from the village were killed by the ethnic, nazi Albanian SS Skandenberg division on July 28, 1944.
+During World War II, on July 28, 1944, when the region was occupied by Germany, 428 Serbs and Montenegrins from the village, mostly women and children, were killed by the 21st Waffen Mountain Division of the SS Skanderbeg, which was composed predominantly of ethnic Albanians.

 Demographics

 According to the 2011 census, its population was 308.